Abhishek

 CAT 2024 Slot 2 had an overall difficulty level of moderate to tough.
 It was in similar lines with the Slot 1 exam difficulty.
 However, the DILR section had a slightly tougher if compared to the morning slot.
 As per the CAT analysis by CATKing, VARC was leagthy with RCs having a word limit of 500 to 600 words.
 QA was moderate in terms of difficulty level.
 Candidates found two exactly similar questions from CAT 2023 and 2022 question papers.

-The CAT 2024 Slot 1 exam was easier when compared to CAT 2023 and 2022.
+The CAT 2024 Slot 1 exam was easier compared to CAT 2023 and 2022.
 However, the VARC section was more challenging due to lengthy RCs.
 The DILR section had 2 additional questions with 22 questions, instead of 20 question in the past session.
 DILR focused on analytical skills.
 The QA section was easier than anticipated, despite being set by IIM Calcutta.
 Notably, no para jumbles questions appeared in the VARC section this year.
 Given the overall difficulty level to be easier, the cutoffs for IIMs will likely rise.

-Using the CAT exam analysis, candidates can predict the number of good attempts required to achieve a high percentile, along with the expected sectional cut-offs.
-CAT 2024 expected cutoff by CATKing will guide candidates on the scores required to qualify for the next stages of the admission process.
+CAT exam analysis by CATKing includes slot-wise review of question paper, helping candidates to know the CAT exam difficulty across different time slots.
+Using the CAT exam analysis, candidates can predict how will be the difficulty level of the exam in future and expected cutoffs to convert IIMs.
+CAT 2024 expected cutoff by CATKing guides candidates on the scores required to qualify for the next stages of the admission process.

 Scroll down for more details on CAT analysis 2024 by CATKing.